 - be currently employed in Queensland under a registered training contract, in an approved apprenticeship or traineeship qualification funded through this program (this requirement does not apply to individuals enrolling in a skill set)

-- not be enrolled in another qualification, whether funded or unfunded (foundation skills qualifications are the only exception)
+- not be enrolled in another DTET-funded qualification, even if it is on hold or deferred, (foundation skills qualifications and self-funded/fee-for-service qualifications do not impact eligibility).

 - not have completed a Certificate IV or higher qualification, including university studies, in the past 10 years (qualifications completed at school, and foundation skills qualifications, don’t impact eligibility)